lewisdaly/mywell-server/paper/paper.md

 ### How it works

-MyWell boasts a number of features that allow users to submit readings, learn about their , as well as other utilities such as bulk uploading past readings,

-#### MyWell Mobile

-#### MyWell SMS

-Using SMS messages, users can submit readings and query MyWell for basic data analysis.

-Users can also query MyWell over SMS, for some basic data analytics.
-Each well and village has a unique ID, and using these ID’s, users can query at a village or well level.
-For a well query, a user can send a text message of the format “SMA 999 POSTCODE WELL_ID “.
-MyWell will process this message and reply with the current watertable depth, last month’s watertable depth, and last year’s watertable depth.
-To get an average for a village, a user can send a query with the format “SMA 999 POSTCODE VILLAGE_ID”.
-This will return the same current, month, and last year measures, using the average of all wells within the requested village.

-### MyWell Mobile
-Similar to the SMS submissions, a user fills out a form on the MyWell app to submit a well level.
-Since this is on a smartphone, MyWell performs a number of checks to ensure a valid message before the message can be sent to the server.
-This submission is then processed in a similar manner on MyWell server, and a message thanking the user for submitting is displayed.
-Users can query MyWell for well readings from the heatmap on the opening page of MyWell.
-The heatmap displays the current well readings for all wells within the MyWell database.
-Upon clicking on a well, a popup showing the well information is displayed to the user.
-Village- level analytics are displayed above the heat map.
-As the user scrolls through the heatmap, the closest village to their current position is found, and the village name updates in the button above the heatmap.
-Upon clicking on this button, the village-level analytics are loaded and displayed to the user.

-**Figure 5**

-As MyWell is publicly available, an extra layer of user verification is required, to ensure the integrity of the data being reported.
-User sign on is handled through Facebook or Google, and once a user has signed up for MyWell, they must be verified before they can submit well readings.
-An already verified user can see and verify new users, allowing for self-management of the MyWell network.

 MyWell also deals with a number of constraints that are unique to the areas of low income countries, such as technology.
 Mobile coverage, especially mobile data coverage is still limited in many parts of rural India, with 3G coverage reaching 75% of the population (GMSA, 2015).
 Also, smartphone uptake in these communities is small.
 In 2015, only 29.8% of all Indian mobile phone users had a smartphone (Statista, 2016).
 In order for MyWell as a platform to have the reach required, it needs to exist as a smartphone application and SMS application.

+#### MyWell Mobile

+Using MyWell on an iOS or Android device, a BJ can record a reading directly into the MyWell system.
+First, the user selects the type of resource they are submitting data for; Well, Rainfall Station (a.k.a.
+Rain Gauge) or a Checkdam.
+Next, they enter the pincode and resourceId of the resource they are recording the reading of.
+They can also enter the date if they are backdating readings that they previously recorded, or leave it unchanged to record the reading on the current date.
+Finally, they enter the reading in the units specified by the app.
+For wells, this is the Depth to Water Level in metres, for Rainfall Stations, this is the amount of rainfall in mm, and for checkdams, this is the water column height in m.

+After entering these values, the BJ hits 'Submit', and the reading is validated and saved to the MyWell system.
+If there are errors in processing the recording, the user is alerted, otherwise the user is informed that the recording was succesfully saved.
+This reading will then be available to be viewed on the map, and will be displayed in the 'Last Reading' value on the map, and the reading graphs in the resource detail screen.

+__TODO: mywell_app_submission_1__

+#### MyWell SMS

+Using SMS messages, users can submit readings and query MyWell for basic data analysis.

+As with MyWell Mobile, the same fields are required to record a reading, only they are submitted in a single text message in a required order, along with some keywords.
+To submit a reading, a BJ sends a text message to the mobile number in the format `MYWELL 000 PINCODE DATE RESOURCE_ID READING(cm)`.
+For example, to update a resource in pincode 313603 with id 1115 with a depth to water level of 15m, a BJ would send the text message: `MYWELL 000 313603 170729 1115 1500`.

+__TODO: mywell_sms_submission_1__

+Users can also send SMS messages to MyWell for some basic analysis.
+The format of a query is: `MYWELL 999 PINCODE RESOURCE_ID`, or `MYWELL 999 PINCODE VILLAGE_ID`.
+A query containing a resourceId will return the name of the village the resource is in, the type of resource and it's owner, as well as the current reading, along with the reading 1 month ago and 1 year ago.
+A query contining a 2 digit village_id will return the current average watertable depth of the village, and the average from 1 year ago.

+__TODO: mywell_sms_query_resource__
+__TODO: mywell_sms_query_village__

+**Figure 5**

-# MyWell Architecture
+## MyWell Architecture

 **Figure 3.**

-MyWell's architecture can be divided into a backend/client model.
-The client is the application running on the users device - be that the Android, Web browser or SMS chat interface - and the backend is the collection of services that handle the data processing, storage and delivery.
-These services are the MyWell Database, SMS Gateway, MyWell UI and MyWell server (confusingly).
+MyWell's architecture is broken down into two parts, the client, and server.
+The client is the application running on the users device.
+In the case of MyWell, that could be the iOS or Android app, Web browser or SMS application.
+The server is the collection of services that handle the data processing, storage and delivery.
+These services are the MyWell Database, SMS Gateway, MyWell UI and MyWell Server.

-##Client
+### Client

-### MyWell Mobile & Web Applications
+#### MyWell Mobile & Web Applications

-MyWell Mobile is a cross platform HTML5-based mobile app.
-It was built using Ionic, a framework for building mobile applications for iOS and Android from web apps.
+MyWell Mobile is a cross platform mobile application.
+It was built using Ionic, a framework for building mobile applications for iOS and Android using web technology.
 This enabled development of both iOS and Android simultaneously, simplifying the development and testing process.
 Ionic combines the AngularJS web framework with Apache Cordova, an open source tool for integrating web apps with mobile devices.
-MyWell also uses Google Maps for visualizing wells on a heatmap.
-It integrates with MyWell server using the Azure MBaaS API to process well updates, as well as user registration and verification.
+MyWell also uses Leaflet and OpenStreetMap for displaying the wells, checkdams and rainfall stations on a map.
+It integrates with the MyWell server to display resources, process readings and allow users to register new resources.

-### MyWell SMS
+#### MyWell SMS
-First, a BJ or farmer takes a reading from a well in the MyWell system.
-They then send a text message in the format: "SMA 000 WellID DATE WT_DEPTH" to the virtual mobile number.
-The virtual number provider (Way2Mint) then forwards this message onto MyWell server in the cloud for processing.
-The message is then processed, and provided it passes a validation check, will be used to update the MyWell database.
-A reply is sent to the virtual number provider using a HTTP request.
-The virtual number provider then sends this message onto the user, letting them know that their submission was successful.
-Should there be an error in the message, the user is informed that they need to fix the error in the message and try again.

-##Backend
+When a BJ sends a message to MyWell's mobile number, this message is received by SMS gateway provider, SMSHorizon.
+SMSHorizon forwards this message onto the MyWell server using a HTTP request.
+The message is then processed, and a reply is generated by MyWell server.
+MyWell Server will then send this reply to SMSHorizon over a HTTP request, which is then forwarded over SMS back to the user.

+__TODO: sms_message_workflow.png__

+### Backend

-MyWell's backend is built using a Microservices approach.
-This means dividing the individual components into smaller services which perform 1 job each.
-The goal of a microservices approach is to ensure reliable, scalabe and overall maintainable system.
+MyWell's backend was built with a Microservices approach.
+The microservice approach is to divide the system into smaller parts which perform 1 job each.
+The goal of a microservices approach is to ensure reliable, scaleable and overall maintainable system.
 We used Docker, a containerization platform in order to manage each service in the backend.

-### SMS Gateway
-The SMS gateway acts as the middle-layer between the BJ submitting the query over SMS and MyWell Server.
-It is a critical part of MyWell, as allows for MyWell to receive SMS messages.
-It receives text messages from farmers and BJ’s, and converts them to HTTP requests.
-These requests have number and message parameters, allowing MyWell server to parse the message from the BJ, and reply to the mobile number that sent the message.
-The SMS gateway also receives replies from MyWell as HTTP requests, and converts them back to SMS messages, enabling MyWell to reply to a message.

-### MyWell Server
+#### MyWell Server

-- Built using Node.js
-Its primary function is to receive and process HTTP requests from both the SMS gateway, and MyWell mobile app.
-Upon receiving these requests, it processes them, and connects to the database, allowing users to query and update the well levels.
+MyWell Server is a server written in Javascript, based on the popuplar Node.js Express web framework.
+The primary function of MyWell server is to recieve and process HTTP requests from both the MyWell mobile and web applications, and the SMS gateway.
+MyWell server connects with the database to create, read, update and delete readings, resources and the like based on these requests.
-- handles login and user authentication

-### MyWell UI
+#### MyWell UI

-- Also node.js
+The MyWell UI service is also written in node.js and MyWell web application.
+When a user navigates to mywell.marvi.org.in, the server responds with the static webpage, which then communicates with MyWell server to the resource and reading data.

 ### MyWell Database
-- MariaDB database
-- relational database, stores well data across x tables
-- able to scale and stuff

-### Hosting
-- Backend is hosted in DigitalOcean droplet
-- managed using docker compose
-- Uses continuous integration with CircleCI
+The MyWell Database is a MySQL database, hosted and managed by Amazon's RDS.
+MyWell database is responsible for storing all of the MyWell data, such as readings, resources and user accounts.
+Amazon's RDS is a managed database service which garuntees 99.95% uptime, and performs daily backups of all of MyWell's data.

-# Approach
+## Approach

-## Implementation Journey
+### Implementation

 This project was managed using agile software development principles.
 The basic functionality was built, and new features were added to MyWell one at a time, each in complete and working stages.

-### Version 0:
+### MyWell 0.1:
 - The initial efforts were by Romin Parek, Constantin Baumgartner and James Laney.
 - They designed and implemented the first version of MyWell, which focused on the SMS component.
 - This version was a Node.js server running at CMU-A, which received HTTP requests from the SMS Gateway.
 Messages could be received by the system, and were written to a text file.
 This text file was then imported into SQLite, an in-memory database, with a simple, single table structure.
 This version also contained a small website, which displayed the heatmap visualization of the wells in the system.

-### Version 1:
+### MyWell 1.0:
 - Added mobile app component
 - Used Azure MBaaS to build out the backend
 After this initial version was built, the project scope was expanded, with a focus on replying to users over SMS with basic analysis measures, and a mobile app component.
 The primary goal of the mobile app was for administrators to be able to see the system as a whole.
 Functionality from MyWell SMS, such as being able to submit well readings was transferred into MyWell mobile.
 Once this was done, this app would be public to anyone, and some security measures were put in place; through the login and verification of users.

-### Version 2:
+### MyWell 1.2:
-- Moved to Microservices approach on Docker
+- Moved to Microservices approach running on AWS
   - Primary motivation was cost & extensibility
   - Issue with cloud services such as MBaaS is vendor lock in - moving to microservices on docker allows us to pick up and move MyWell quite easily
   - Also didn't need many of the